Pranjalmann10/automated_Code-repair/README.md

+##also added the first approach to this problem with untitled1 jupyter notebook

 # Automated Code Repair Agent

 This project implements an automated code repair agent that can detect and fix common programming defects in Python code.
 The agent uses a combination of traditional AST-based analysis and Large Language Models (LLMs) to perform code repairs.